collingsandrew/milestone-project-3/README.md

 - A home page with a welcome to the site.
 - A login page for the user to log in.
 - A sign up page for the user to sign up for an account.
-- A diary page (the user's personal page where they can add,edit,delete or view their own activity logs).
+- A diary page where the user can add, edit, delete or view their own activity logs.
 - An add activity page where the user can add an activity log.
 - An edit activity page where the user can edit an existing activity log.
 - An activity feed page that shows other users activity logs.